mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

 ```

 In English, we perform these steps:
-1. Create a class that initializes with a list for our answer (`self.answer`).
+1. **Lines 2-4:** Create a class that initializes with a list for our answer (`self.answer`).
-2. Define a function, `traverse_inorder`, which takes the root node of a tree, calls the recursive function `self._traverse`, and then returns `self.answer`.
+2. **Lines 6-11:** Define a function, `traverse_inorder`, which takes the root node of a tree, calls the recursive function `self._traverse`, and then returns `self.answer`.
-3. Define a recursive function `self._traverse` that takes in a node.
+3. **Lines 13-22:** Define a recursive function `self._traverse` that takes in a node.
 The function checks if `node` exists before calling itself on the node's left child, appending the node's value to `self.answer`, and then calling itself on the node's right child.

 How do we change from in-order to pre-order or post-order?
 For both methods, we simply rearrange the order in which `node` is processed relative to its children.
 The rest of the code remains unchanged.